thisisnsh/aithing/README.md

 - Video 3 - Privacy

 15 Friday
-- Store History Locally (Modify The Location)
+- Store history locally
+- Ability to load history -> show a window like settings and click on the row to expand the history
 - Analytics for usage

 16 Satursday
-- Fetch expiry from firebase
+- QA

 17 Sunday
-- a
+- Release

 18 Monday
-- a
+-

 19 Tuesday
-- a
+-

 20 Wednesday
-- a
+-

-Monday

 ------------------------